-MEUW JT&S Watt-Hour Workshop Attracts Municipal, Cooperative and Invester-Owned Utilities
+MEUW JT&S Watt-Hour Workshop Attracts Municipal, Cooperative and Investor-Owned Utilities

 There was a great turnout at this year’s Watt-Hour Meter Workshop held March 9-12 in Green Bay, Wisconsin.
 A total of 53 participants were in attendance representing member utilities, cooperatives and investor-owned utilities.
 The purpose of this workshop was to provide not only an educational experience but a practical one with many hands-on opportunities.